For the past few years the interest in the green energy field, actually the energy field in general has decreased in Romania.

 In addition, the fast growth and development of innovative technologies, the growth of energetic efficiency, the discovery and intense development of new sources of energy have also influenced the interest in the green energy field.

 Even though this climate might seem much more difficult, our green energy lawyers have started to be called for this more often now than last year, so it looks that investors are turning their attention back to this area.

-Our Bucharest lawyers from Darie, Manea and Assosciates are rady to assist and represent you in from of Romanian entities for any complex national or international project regarding green energy sector.
+Our lawyers in Romania from Darie, Manea and Assosciates are rady to assist and represent you in from of Romanian entities for any complex national or international project regarding green energy sector.

 Still, since 2013 the number of green energy projects has diminished considerably due to the 2016 period of expiration for the renewable projects that could benefit from the support scheme by CV and because of the low interest for new investors in the field.

 Despite all of the above, since last year, the descendent trend of the field has been compensated by the incoming files for more complex and sophisticated green energy projects, such as those regarding reorganization in order to make them more profitable, or reducing the costs for conservation while postponing the projects till new support scheme will help them reactivate.